shitian-taiger/relational-extraction/README.md

 Installation of packages:
 `pip install -r requirements.txt`

+Downloading of GLOVE Embeddings and extraction of vocab into `model_implementation/Custom`:\
+`python ./model_implementation/download.py`

+Training/Prediction on model:\
+`python main.py`
 ***For information on model, please refer to model_implementation README***

 ## User Interface for Data Tagging